openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    base class
    Exception

-A :index:`compile-time error` occurs if a generic class is a subclass of *Exception* (direct or indirect).
+A :index:`compile-time error` occurs if a generic class is a direct or indirect subclass of *Exception*.

-An *exception* is thrown explicitly (with the ``throw`` statement).
+An *exception* is thrown explicitly with the ``throw`` statement.

-When an *exception* is thrown, the surrounding piece of code is to handle it by correcting the problem, trying an alternative approach or informing the user.
+When an *exception* is thrown, the surrounding piece of code is to handle it by correcting the problem, trying an alternative approach, or informing the user.

-Two ways are available to process an *exception*:
+There are two ways to process an *exception*:

--  propagating the exception from a function to the code that calls that function (see :ref:`Throwing Functions`);
+-  Propagating the exception from a function to the code that calls that function (see :ref:`Throwing Functions`);

--  using a ``try`` statement to handle the exception (see :ref:`Try Statements`).
+-  Using a ``try`` statement to handle the exception (see :ref:`Try Statements`).

 .. index::
    exception